Skip to flight searchSkip to main content

 If you're a Canadian citizen, all you need is one piece of government-issued photo ID that also shows your date of birth and gender.
 Or, you can use two pieces of government-issued non-photo identification that also show your date of birth and gender and both match.

-How early should I arrive for Air Canda domestic flights?
+How early should I arrive for Air Canada domestic flights?

-Which terminal do Air Canada domestic flight depart from?
+Which terminal do Air Canada domestic flights depart from?

 The terminal that your Air Canada domestic flight will depart from depends on which airport you're departing from.
 Here are the departure terminals for each of Air Canada's domestic hubs: